Mayhem (Lady Gaga album): Music and lyrics

 Musically, Mayhem is mainly a synth-pop album, incorporating elements of electro, disco, funk, industrial pop, rock, pop rock, dance, and soft rock.
 (Note: Attributed to multiple sources:) The album marks Gaga's return to a bolder and more experimental sound, moving away from the aesthetics of Chromatica (2020) and reclaiming the eclectic style that defined her early career.
-According to the artist, Mayhem is a tribute to her "love for music, bringing together a wide variety of genres, styles, and different dreams."
-In an interview with the Los Angeles Times, she explained that the project is heavily influenced by industrial music, reflecting her interest in exploring different facets of electronic music, and emphasized her constant pursuit of blending genres: "Some may have criticized me for not sticking to a single musical direction, but that's exactly what gives me life."

 Fusing influences from electro-grunge, theatrical rock, and funk, Mayhem creates a varied yet cohesive production.
 Rolling Stone described it as "a fusion of her electronic roots with an overwhelming energy," while The Guardian highlighted her ability to blend industrial, house, and disco without losing relevance.
 NME and Clash agreed that the album represents a return to the artist's "maximalist pop," featuring memorable hooks and production that ranges from eurodance and 1970s funk to sonic experimentation.
 Meanwhile, The Independent noted that Mayhem stands out for its controlled chaos, merging the intensity of her early work with a polished and modern production.

 The singer also emphasized that ballroom culture has been a constant influence on her art, noting that from a young age she was inspired by "the grace, freedom, and expression" of the scene, which she discovered in New York through Paris Is Burning (1990).
 Beyond its stylistic diversity, Mayhem is also characterized by an unconventional structure, where each song functions as a chapter within the album's overarching concept.
 According to Gaga, her intention was to "break away from the idea of a single sound" and explore different emotions through music.
 She told Rolling Stone, "I wanted to revisit old paths while opening new ones, something I think is difficult to do.
-There are moments on the album where some people might say, 'Oh, that reminds me of this,' because I have a style, but I've made a musical effort to take myself somewhere new."
-The artist has described the album as "a series of gothic dreams where dance-pop energy, industrial darkness, and rock theatricality coexist."
+There are moments on the album where some people might say, 'Oh, that reminds me of this,' because I have a style, but I've made a musical effort to take myself somewhere new".
+The artist has described the album as "a series of gothic dreams where dance-pop energy, industrial darkness, and rock theatricality coexist".